Myburakoz/Technical-Report-Template-of-Kadir-Has-University/README.md

 ## License

 This template is free to use for educational purposes.
-Commercial use, redistribution or resale is not allowed without explicit permission from the author.
+Commercial use, redistribution or resale is not allowed without explicit permission from the developer.

 ---